Intrinsic Geometry of the Stock Market from Graph Ricci Flow

 It would be attractive to use recent advances from graph theory, which could shed light on the geometric structure of this network using the full connectivity information without further assumptions.
 Recent developments in graph theory originating from the adaptation of differential geometry techniques to discrete graphs have shown great potential \cite{Ollivier2007},\cite{Ollivier2009-yl},\cite{Ollivier2010-ub},\cite{LottandVillani},\cite{Yautohoku},\cite{Yaueigenvalues},\cite{sreejit2016}.
 The Ricci flow\cite{hamilton1982three}, used with great success to solve the Poincaré conjecture\cite{Perelman2002-gs},\cite{Perelman2003-1},\cite{Perelman2003-2}, is an intrinsic flow of the Ricci curvature tensor, which, coupled with surgery, can be used to decompose a manifold into a connected sum of simpler manifolds.
 Given the dense connectivity and close distribution of the edge weights of our network, techniques of intrinsic geometric flow provide an attractive alternative to reveal the hidden hierarchy of the data without imposing an external structure.

-Edge-centric approaches involving graph curvature are increasingly emerging as the method of choice to analyze complex graphs.
-Combinatorial Forman-Ricci\cite{FormanRicci},\cite{sreejit2016},\cite{Weber2017-hu} curvature and probabilistic Ollivier-Ricci curvature\cite{Ollivier2007},\cite{Ollivier2009-yl},\cite{Ollivier2010-ub} (ORC) are key developments that have permitted the adaptation of differential geometry methods to discrete structures such as graphs.
+Edge-centric approaches that involve graph curvature are increasingly emerging as the method of choice to analyze complex graphs.
+Combinatorial Forman-Ricci\cite{FormanRicci},\cite{sreejit2016},\cite{Weber2017-hu} curvature and probabilistic Ollivier-Ricci curvature\cite{Ollivier2007},\cite{Ollivier2009-yl},\cite{Ollivier2010-ub} (ORC) are key developments that have allowed the adaptation of differential geometry methods to discrete structures such as graphs.
 The correlation matrix, being a fully connected graph, already provides an important indicator of the geometry of the system.
-Graph curvature has been evoked in the context of the stock market but in these works the network was again replaced by the MST\cite{tennenbaum2016},\cite{samal2021},\cite{finhyperbolic},\cite{RandomGraphsORC}.
+Graph curvature has been evoked in the context of the stock market, but in these works the network was again replaced by MST\cite{tennenbaum2016},\cite{samal2021},\cite{finhyperbolic}.
+The continuum approach to ORC was analysed in \cite{RandomGraphsORC}.
 In this letter, we use the Ollivier-Ricci curvature to construct and analyze the weighted network generated by the stock market as a weighted complete graph.
-Our main result is to propose a discrete Ricci flow algorithm with surgery based on curvature along neckpinch singularities which allows us to analyze the structure and intrinsic geometry of fully connected graphs with positive curvature, such as the stock market.
+Our main result is to propose a discrete Ricci flow algorithm with surgery based on curvature along neckpinch singularities, which allows us to analyze the structure and intrinsic geometry of fully connected graphs with positive curvature, such as the stock market.
 Detailed comparisons with state-of-the art techniques such as MST and PCA are the subject of a longer paper\cite{bhargavi2025}.

 Hamilton's Ricci flow deforms the metric in a fashion analogous to the heat equation,

 where $g_{\mu\nu}$ is the metric tensor and $R_{\mu\nu}$ the Ricci curvature tensor.
 This second-order non-linear PDE smooths out irregularities in the metric but leads to singularities that can removed by a procedure known as surgery.
 There are two steps in adapting Ricci flow to graphs.
 A breakthrough in adapting this technique to discrete systems came from the definition of coarse curvature or Ollivier-Ricci curvature (ORC) from the work of Ollivier\cite{Ollivier2007},\cite{Ollivier2009-yl},\cite{Ollivier2010-ub}.
 The second step is devising the flow, as described below.